demiculus/mentalmodel/about.md

 ### Contribution

-Feel free to add your own mental models here: https://github.com/demiculus/mentalmodel/tree/master/_mental_models
+Feel free to add your own mental models [here](https://github.com/demiculus/mentalmodel/tree/master/_mental_models).
+Let [me know](mailto: demirbyilmaz@gmail.com) if you don't know how to use github.

 ### Having a Hard Time